The Lovebirds: Is the Movie Inspired by Real People?

 Netflix’s ‘The Lovebirds’ follows the story of Leilani and Jibran.
-It had been love at first date for them.
+It had been love on their first date.
 However, four years later, they discover that they have lost the spark.
 Jibran is too private, and Leilani is too indulgent.
 They find it best to part ways, but before they can do that, a bizarre situation presents itself.

 Is The Lovebirds based on a true story?

 One of the best things about the film is Issa Rae and Kumail Nanjiani’s chemistry.
-However, initially, the film was written with a white couple in mind.
-When Rae and Nanjiani came on board, they tweaked some things to make it more real and relatable to the audience.
-Though the angle of an interracial relationship doesn’t directly affect the plot, the representation of such a couple in movies is not a usual thing, which is what made the lead pair all the more impactful.
+However, the film was initially written with a white couple in mind.
+When Rae and Nanjiani came on board, they tweaked some things to make it more accurate and relatable to the audience.
+Though the angle of an interracial relationship doesn’t directly affect the plot, the representation of such a couple in movies is not usual, which makes the lead pair all the more impactful.
 “It’s not a story about race but we wanted to acknowledge our race and the fact that we’re an interracial couple,” said Rae in an interview with EW.

-As for making the characters and their relationship realistic, while also staying within the confines of a romantic comedy, Rae and Nanjiani took inspiration from their favorite films.
-Nanjiani found the bickering of Jibran and Leilani a vital part of their relationship.
-It is the representation of how much they know each other, which is why they can use intimate things against each other while arguing.
+To make the characters and their relationship realistic while also staying within the confines of a romantic comedy, Rae and Nanjiani took inspiration from their favorite films.
+Nanjiani found Jibran and Leilani’s bickering a vital part of their relationship.
+It represents how much they know each other, so they can use intimate things against each other while arguing.

 Read More: The Lovebirds Ending, Explained